 The Bicycle Snake

-Copenhagen's new cycle bridge The Bicycle Snake will complete the journey over the Bryggebro Bridge, offering Copenhagen's cyclists a fun ride along the harbour and past its tower blocks at first-floor level.
+Copenhagen's new cycle bridge The Bicycle Snake is completing the journey over the Bryggebro Bridge, offering Copenhagen's cyclists a fun ride along the harbour and past its tower blocks at first-floor level.
 As part of Copenhagen's strategy to be one of the best cycling cities in the world, the new cycle bridge will guarantee cyclists improved accessibility and connection to the city.

 While Copenhagen's cyclists are delighted with the Bryggebro Bridge, they are also annoyed with the poor cycle transit at the Dybbølsbro Bridge.
 But that situation will soon be remedied, when the new Bicycle Snake (Cykelslangen in danish) cycle bridge raises cyclists safely from the Dybbølsbro Bridge to the Bryggebro Bridge.
 When the connection between Vesterbro and Islandsbrygge is completed with a shortcut across Copenhagen Harbour, cyclists will no longer have to lug their bikes up and down a set of steps north of the Fisketorvet Shopping Centre.